schiegl/tuwien-ds-discord-bot/README.md

 # TU Wien Data Science Discord Bot

-This is the repository for the bot of the TU Wien Data Science Discord server.
+This is the repository for the chat bot of the TU Wien Data Science Discord server.

 ## How it works?